Company Registration Monitors’ Checklist

 Each question in the Checklist is now supported by a number of ‘prompts’ and these indicate specific items the Monitor may consider when establishing whether the company has met the expectations of that Checklist question.
 It is important to note that this list of prompts is not exhaustive and inevitably other items will need to be considered.

-The prompts can also be used by site managers to understand the questions but, as above, the list is not exhaustive and simply addressing each prompt will not necessarily provide a high score.
+The prompts can also be used by company managers to understand the questions but, as above, the list is not exhaustive and simply addressing each prompt will not necessarily provide a high score.
 We expect companies to use their initiative to decide what they can and should do to achieve the expectations of the Scheme.

 The below image shows the format of each section of the Checklist:

 Monitors will use their discretion when assessing whether questions or prompts are relevant.
 Where they are not, they will not be considered when assessing performance or awarding a score.
-Monitors will decide whether a question has been adequately addressed taking into account the size, type and location of the company, as well as the context of the project.
+Monitors will decide whether a question has been adequately addressed taking into account the size, type and location of the company and site(s), as well as the context of the project.
 Credit will not be given for activities that are planned but have yet to be carried out.

 The additional questions detailed on the final page of the Checklist are for data gathering purposes only and the responses to these questions will have no impact upon the score awarded.